json-schema-org/json-schema-spec/PROCESS.md

 interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 ## Canonical URLs
-There MUST be a stable canonical URL for referencing any specification that follows this process.
+There MUST be a canonical URL for referencing the current version of any specification that follows this process.
 If the specification is made available from any other URLs, they SHOULD redirect to the canonical URL.
 If the canonical URL is changed in the future, all previous canonical URLs MUST remain accessible as redirects to the current URL.

 ## Compatible Releases
 Everything in the specification is considered "stable" by default and subject to